Filter by Category:

 But what about the upper grades?
 You still want to keep the 6 traits in front of your students, especially when first introducing them.
 And, once they know the traits, you want them to remember the important points for each one.
 Here are some ideas that might help you in upper elementary classrooms through high school and into college.

-- Allow students to create the trait display.
+1. Allow students to create the trait display.
 As you introduce each trait, ask students to take notes on the main points involved with each.
 If you introduce a trait each day for six days, then on the seventh day, divide the class into six groups and assign one trait to each group.
 Have each group create a poster for the assigned trait.
-Allow them to choose from a variety of decorative options (or simply provide poster board and markers), then have groups present their displays one at a time.
-Hang the finished products to help students remember the basics of the traits.
-If students mention later in the year that they want to add to the display, that’s great!

-- If your school has emphasized 6-traits writing for several years, you might want to try a 6-traits tag-team review!
+2. Have students work in teams to review the traits.
+If your school has emphasized 6-traits writing for several years, you might want to try a 6-traits tag-team review!
 Using six colorful poster boards, write a trait on each and place the posters at six different stations in the classroom.
 Ask students to form six groups, placing one group at each station.
 Set a timer for two minutes.
 Ask each group of students to list as many main points as they can for the trait at their first station.

-- West Vigo Middle School (Terre Haute, IN) teacher Melanie Beaver utilized a shelf to display her 6 Traits with backpacks and objects to visually remind students of the significant lessons and skills.
+3. Set up a shelf display.
+West Vigo Middle School (Terre Haute, IN) teacher Melanie Beaver utilized a shelf to display her 6 Traits with backpacks and objects to visually remind students of the significant lessons and skills.

-- To take the poster a step further, laminate it and cut it up to create headings for the traits.
+5. Cut the poster up by trait.
+To take the poster a step further, laminate it and cut it up to create headings for the traits.
 Then, as you provide a mini-lesson for a trait, type up a key word from your mini-lesson to stick with the heading.
 You could use sticky notes or staple strips of colorful paper to the headings.